kalaLokia/vbscripts/README.md

-# vbscripts
+## For ms excel ease of use

-vbscript functions for MS Excel ease of use
+Modules for excel VBScript